🕵️ Free Course – Beware Online: Scams, Threats & Traps (Ages 11–18)

 Why Groomers Target Young People

-Groomers look for teenagers because they believe young people:
+Groomers target teenagers because they believe young people are more likely to:

 • Respond quickly